 Capital Loss: When you sell an investment or property for less than the purchase price.
 You may be able to claim these losses depending on your income.

 Charitable Donation: A gift that you (or a business) makes to a charity, non-profit, or foundation.
 You may be able to claim a deduction for these donations, but not every charity qualifies.
-Check the IRS site to see which charities fall under the IRS tax code for charitable organizations.
+Check the IRS site for charitable organizations which charities fall under the correct IRS tax code.

-Child Tax Credit: If you have or had one or more children under age 17 or dependents living with you last year, you may be eligible for the Child Tax Credit.
+Child Tax Credit: If you have or had one or more children under age 17 or dependents living with you last year, you may be eligible for an additional credit towards your tax payment that can reduce the overall amount of tax you are required to pay.

-Child and Dependent-Care Credit: If you had expenses related to the care of a dependent child under age 13 or other dependent, you may qualify to claim up to $3,000 for one or $6,000 for more than one child/dependent.
+Child and Dependent-Care Credit: If you had expenses related to the care of a dependent child under age 13 or other dependents, you may qualify to claim this credit for one or more individuals under your care. the amounts have fluctuated, so check each year to see if you qualify, even if you may not have in previous years.

 Deadline: Just a suggestion.
 (Just kidding, government!)
 April 15 every year unless it’s a weekend or holiday, and then it’s the next business day.
-This year’s deadline to submit your taxes is Wednesday, April 15th Wednesday, July 15th, thanks to an extension announced by the administration in an effort to bolster the economy at a critical time.
+It is possible to file an extension, which means you have more time to file your taxes, but not necessarily more time to pay what you owe.

 Deductions: Items or expenses subtracted from your total income to determine the amount of your income subject to be taxed.

 Dependents: Someone (not the taxpayer) who allows the person paying taxes to claim dependent-related benefits.
-In order to be a dependent, the person must meet specific qualifications.
+In order to qualify as a dependent, the person must meet specific qualifications.

 Depreciation: The gradual reduction in value of an asset over its lifetime.
 You may be able to list it as an expense on your return to decrease your amount of taxable income.

 Distribution: Withdrawals from your retirement plan that may be subject to a tax penalty if you withdraw early.
-You’ll need to fill out a 1099-R if you took any distributions from your retirement plan.
+You’ll need to include a 1099-R (see 1099, above) if you took any distributions from your retirement plan.

-Earned Income: Money you received for work you did, or from owning a business or farm.
+Earned Income: Didn't you earn all your income?
+Believe it or not, no. Money you received for work you did, or from owning a business or farm.
 Certain non-wage benefits also qualify.
+The IRS has specific guidelines for what is considered earned income.

 Extension: Too buried in paperwork to file your taxes?
 Fill out Form 4868 and the IRS will grant you a six-month extension.
 Watch out, you still have to pay “estimated taxes” by the April deadline.

 FSA: Also known as a “Flexible Spending Account” — this is a special account that allows you to store money and pay for certain qualified health expenses without being charged taxes.
-Differs crucially from an HSA (see below); for example, contributions cannot be rolled over from year to year.
+This differs crucially from an HSA (see below); for example, contributions cannot be rolled over from year to year.

 Filing: Simply submitting the relevant completed tax forms to the IRS, or state tax authority — either by U.S. Postal Service or electronically.

-Gains: Increased value attributed to profit from the sale of an asset (i.e. capital gains) or other investment growth such as dividends and interest.
+Gains: Increased value attributed to profit from the sale of an asset (see capital gains, above) or other investment growth such as dividends and interest.
 All of these gains are taxed at different rates.

 Gross Income: This is allllllll the money you made that year.
 Contrast with “net” which refers to the amount that remains after certain deductions or adjustments have been made.

 Head of Household: A distinction the IRS makes to identify the key person responsible for maintaining a dwelling with more than one person living in it.
-Carries certain benefits if applicable.
+This status carries certain benefits if applicable, so check to see if you qualify for this status (and can pay a little less tax this year).

 Indentured Servitude: The state of being legally obligated to hand over a portion of your hard-earned wages or labor to another entity, such those responsible for federal revenue collection, or your “cousin” Vinny the leg-breaker.

-IRA: An IRA is an Individual Retirement Account that can be opened up by anyone, whether they're associated with an employer or not.
+IRA: An IRA (Individual Retirement Account) is a deposit account that can be opened up by anyone, whether they're associated with an employer or not.
 There are two types of IRAs — a traditional and a Roth — which have a few differences, the main one being the time at which you’re taxed.
 You should receive a form 5498 if you contributed to your IRA the prior year.

-Itemization, Itemized deductions: Deductions (see above) reduce your taxable income.
+Itemization, Itemized deductions: Deductions (see Deductions, above) reduce your taxable income.
 There is a set amount that everyone receives, called the standard deduction.
-But if you think you have spent more than that, you can make a list of your expenses and claim that.
+But if you think you have spent more than that, you can make a list of your expenses and claim that on your 1040 form (no 1040A for you!).
 This term refers to that list.
 Not sure which to file?
-Read more here.
+Be sure to decide before you realize you need to be saving your receipts.

 Married with Children: TV show that ran on Fox Network from 1987–1997.
-As the name implies, this applies to people who are married… with children.
-Dependents (which children are considered) increase your chances of getting a decent refund back.
+As the name implies, this applies to people who are married with children.
+Dependents (which children are considered) increase your chances of getting a larger refund back.
 So chalk this up as the ONLY time your children could actually help you make extra money.

 Nanny Tax: What is this?
 Who would even need this?
 The nanny?
 The employer?
 Turns out, this applies to potentially any household employee you’ve employed.
 You may need to withhold (and possibly pay) state and federal taxes for household employees.
 For more details, see the Household Employer’s Tax Guide from the IRS.

 Receipts: Save them!
-You need receipts for deductible expenses, such as unreimbursed medical expenses, charitable donations, job-search expenses, and qualified educator expenses.
+You need receipts to document deductible expenses, such as unreimbursed medical expenses, charitable donations, job-search expenses, and qualified educator expenses.

 Refund: Cha-ching coming your way!
 This is money that you overpaid to the government throughout the last year and is now owed back to you.
 Typically received via direct deposit to your account or a check that’s mailed to you.
-If you’re expecting a refund, you can check on the status of it here.
+If you’re expecting money back from the IRS, you can check on your refund status here.

-Retirement Account: Any account or money-saving vehicle that is utilized to set aside for your retirement, often including distinct tax advantages.
-The most common being Individual Retirement Accounts (see IRA for more details) and the 401(k) (see 401(k) for more details).
+Retirement Account: Any account or money-saving resource that is used to set aside money for your retirement.
+These often include distinct tax advantages.
+The most common being Individual Retirement Accounts (see IRA, above) and the 401(k) (also above) for more details.

-Single: Just another reminder of my relationship status.
+Single: Just another reminder of your relationship status.
 And also a filing classification in which the individual is considered unmarried and does not qualify for another filing status.
 How do you determine if you qualify as single?
 Chances are, if you’re single, you probably know it.
-But just in case: see Filing Information from the IRS for more details.
+But just in case there are resources that will tell you if you are really single.

 W-2: No, not an adorable Star Wars droid.
 If you’ve got a full-time job, this is the big document you need.
 It’s your annual salary information, as well as your tax withholdings from your paychecks, that your employer must provide to you by a certain deadline.
 You will use this information to fill out the “Income” portion of your tax return.

 W-4: That form you fill out for your company that tells them how much to withhold from your paycheck for federal taxes.
-It takes into account your individual circumstances — things like your number of dependents, whether or not you’re head of household, and more.
+It takes into account your individual circumstances — things like your number of dependents, whether or not you’re head of your household, and more.
 It helps ensure you don’t underpay, creating a large tax liability for yourself, or overpay throughout the course of the year.
+Ask your employer if you want to make changes to your W-4.

-Withholding: The amount of money that your employer withholds (or holds back) from your pay and applies toward the income taxes you owe the government throughout the year.
-If this is higher than what you owe for the year, you get money back!
+Withholding: The amount of money that your employer keeps from your pay and sends to the government throughout the year.
+This money applies toward the income taxes you owe for the year.
+If the amount of your withholding is higher than what you owe for the year, you get money back!
 Everyone’s favorite number on their paycheck!